-NOTE: Students may count up to six of these hours toward a major in another field.
+NOTE: Students may count up to six of the hours they complete for the Childhood Studies minor toward a major in another field.
 If they are pursuing more than one major, they may count up to six hours toward each one.

 CHST 301.
 Child Policy.
 3 Units.